 There are exceptions, of course.
 A lot of optimistic, hard science fiction is coming out of Japan.
-Haikosoru is a publishing house that translates Japanese science fiction for the English speaking market.
+Haikasoru is a publishing house that translates Japanese science fiction for the English speaking market.

-The Next Continent by Issui Ogawa is one of the Haikosoru books.
+The Next Continent by Issui Ogawa is one of the Haikasoru books.

 “The Next Continent” is earth’s moon.

 The book revealed to me a chauvinism I didn’t know I had.
 Many stories by U.S. writers feature American heroes who are more tenacious and clever than characters from other nations.
 And I never notice.
 But it was jarring to see Ogawa’s Japanese heroes show up their U.S. counterparts.
 But it’s only natural a Japanese writer would put Japanese characters center stage.
 Which isn’t to say Ogawa is disrespectful of the United States.
 He portrays a mixture of international cooperation and competition that will propel humanity to space.
 But in this story the U.S.A. isn’t the first to establish a beachhead on an extraterrestial body.

 At the rate we’re going, I wouldn’t be suprised if China, Japan or other nations establish a lunar base before the United States.
 If that comes to pass, I would be delighted.
 Humanity must break the boundaries that confine us to a single planet.
 Which nation leads the way isn’t important just so long as we do it.